SilvanTeufel/SwarmSimulator_ReadMe/README.md

 For Questions you can write to info@teufel-engineering.com If you find any Issues or Bugs i appreciate your Mail!

 !!!
-You can Disable BeginPlay and Tick of my ParentClasses with setting !!!
+You can Disable BeginPlay and Tick of my Parent Classes with setting !!!

 bool DisableTick = true;
 bool DisableBegin = true;

 In Blueprint Constructor-Skript.
 So you are able to use all my Functions and Propertys.

-Or you just overwrite the Tick, if you use my Parent-Classes.
+Or you just overwrite the Tick, if you use my Parent Classes.

 ## Download the Plugin